Maya Lahav

 About

-A DPhil candidate in Criminology at the University of Oxford, specialising in human exploitation within online ecosystems and translating that research into policy, prevention, and tech safety.Previously led the Human Exploitation Department at a high-tech company, served as Head of Section in the Office for Cyber and Information Security at Denmark’s Ministry of Defense, and worked on human trafficking mitigation in Nepal.
+A DPhil candidate in Criminology at the University of Oxford, specialising in the integration of technology into criminal innovation.Previously led the Human Exploitation Department at a high-tech company, served as Head of Section in the Office for Cyber and Information Security at Denmark’s Ministry of Defense, and worked on human trafficking mitigation in Nepal.
 Holds degrees from Oxford, Edinburgh, and Copenhagen University.

 Research